Harpy Eagle Facts

 - In fact, in parts of the range it previously inhabited, the gorgeous animal has now disappeared entirely.
 In addition to this, the magnificent bird known as the Harpy Eagle also faces various other threats to its continued existence.

 - Even in the regions it still appears in, its numbers appear to be reduced.
-Finally, it also faces the same dire threat as many other species around the world today.
+The fabulous bird also faces the same dire threat as many other species around the world today.
 This consists of the ongoing threat of climate change, which looms over countless species.

 Harpy Eagle Physical Description